 Whatever the reason, when wondering where I stand in my sartorial explorations, the only supposition that springs to mind is a standstill.
 A halt in the road because the unguarded experimentation has, temporarily, vanished.
 The deliberate transience (aka obsolescence) of the fashion industry is tiring.
 The ethical issues are, at times, deflating.
 And aesthetically, we have a verifiable supermarket of stylescapes, yet choice appears limited.
 It’s all a bit complex for something that is supposedly frivolous.

-Self portraiture, especially when it is literally you and an image making device, is actually quite an intimate experience and sharing it with others places a different context to it.
+Self-portraiture, especially when it is literally you and an image making device, is actually quite an intimate experience and sharing it with others places a different context to it.
 That probably applies to any creative pursuit, but for our purposes, it brings me neatly back to outfit blogging.
-From the perspective of its layered place between private identity play, to public presentational ploy, documenting outfits can still be admired.
-And if viewed as a creative practice, much like traditional design or image-making, then could it theoretically be developed as a entity in itself?
+From the perspective of its layered place between private identity play to public presentational ploy, documenting outfits can still be admired.
+And if viewed as a creative practice, much like traditional design or image-making, then could it theoretically be developed as an entity in itself?